 The value offered by Shades of Loneliness are its insights into relationship dysfunction, the recognition that no one is an island, and the ultimate conclusion that we can and must “freely practice the ordinary virtue of caring” to overcome personal and societal disorders.

-* To say this today — that we are living in a kind of permanent crisis — needs no explanation, which I take as a very positive and hopeful thing.
-I have always felt our society and its tools are quite murderous, but this has been a very marginal and stigmatized position since the later 1980s when a mindless technocapitalist optimism took hold in the United States.
+* Strangers is an online reading group mostly composed of people working in tech fields who want to get a handle on what has gone so badly wrong in our technological society.
+To say this today — that we are living in a kind of permanent crisis — needs no explanation, which I take as a very positive and hopeful thing.
+I have always felt our society and its tools are quite murderous, but this has been a very marginal and stigmatized position since the later 1980s when a mindless technocapitalist optimism took hold in the United States, or at least its networked digital iteration really took flight.

 † Van den Berg is especially problematic.
 He seems to envision a good society as one where nothing about us is repressed or hidden and unconscious — it’s all seen and known or accurately assumed.
 He seems to have idealized a very homogeneous society where everyone is quite transparent and intelligible due to their lack of differences.
 I’m not sure how this allows for a private self or healthy amounts of diversity and individuality.
 It is an explicitly anti-pluralist view that probably has to do with how Van den Berg processed social change in the Netherlands after the Second World War.
 He seems to envision “society” in chauvinistic terms where people are understood as members of ethno-national cultures.
 In this view (a very unhealthy one, in my opinion) people become dispirited and psychologically damaged by pluralism and social change that disrupts prior norms.
 Another interpretation might identify the main trauma as centuries of traumatic wars and repression of minority groups in efforts to violently impose the norms of a dominant culture.